xuy50/ecgr8119-final_project/README.md

 ## 6. Hyperparameter Optimization

 Training Configurations:
 - Epochs: Initial testing with 50 epochs, extended to 100 epochs for final tests.
+100 epochs is about the critical point of overfitting.
 - Batch Size: Ranged from 8 to 84, with 84 providing optimal results.
-- Image Resolution: Tested resolutions from 640x640 to 720x720; 640x640 was chosen.
+- Image Resolution: Tested resolutions from 640x640 to 720x720; 720x720 was chosen.
+There is not much difference between them, but the effect of 720*720 is better.
 - Optimizers: Compared SGD, Adam, and AdamW.
 SGD provided stable results.
+SGD has the best effect, which is better than the default optimizer of yolo.
+AdamW is in between.
+Adam’s result is the worst.

 Key Findings:
 - Larger batch size improved results until memory limits.